Please visit www.nationalparks.nsw.gov.au for local alerts on safety information and fire bans before entering the park.

 Mount Kaputar National Park

 Erupting volcanoes created the Nandewar Ranges and the magnificent Mount Kaputar National Park (Cap–you–tar) between 17 and 21 million years ago.
-The skeleton of these volcanoes now provides a picturesque background for the residents and visitors of Narrabri Shire and a magnificent attraction beckoning exploration.
+The skeleton of these volcanoes now provides a picturesque background for the residents and visitors of Narrabri Region and a magnificent attraction beckoning exploration.

 From the 1512-metre summit of Mount Kaputar, 52km east of Narrabri, you will be treated to panoramic views encompassing a staggering 10 per cent of NSW, weather permitting.
 This rugged wilderness rises spectacularly from surrounding flat agricultural plains.
 Whether you’re a nature lover, photographer, bushwalker, camper or simply seeking a little solitude, prepare to be spellbound by the grandeur of this landscape of lava terraces and volcanic plugs.